 The College Level Examination Program (CLEP) is a national program under which a student can receive credit for college level achievement.
 Anyone who has practical knowledge in an area through independent study, work experience, cultural exposure, and intensive reading may substantially reduce the cost in both time and money spent on a college degree by taking one or more of these tests.
 These tests are administered by appointment.
-Contact the Office of Instructional and

-Testing Services in Wilson Hall 225 for a complete listing of tests offered and registration specifics.
+Contact the Office of Instructional and Testing Services for a complete listing of tests offered and registration specifics.

 The examinations that measure basic disciplines such as English Composition, Humanities, College Mathematics, Natural Sciences, and Social Sciences and History are used to award free elective credit.
 These examinations must be taken before entering college or during the first semester in college, providing the student has not been enrolled in a comparable course for more than three weeks.
 The student may be awarded 6 hours elective credit per examination.
-To achieve credit for any of the general tests, the student must meet the minimum score established by the subject area department.
-In some cases, students must write an essay in addition to the standardized examination.
+To receive credit for any of the general tests, the student must meet the minimum score established by the subject area department.
+In some cases, students must write an essay in addition to achieving the minimum score established by the department on the standardized examination.
 Credit is recorded without grades or quality points and is counted as elective credit.

-5.5.3 INTERNATIONAL BACCALAUREATE (IB)
+5.5.3 International Baccalaureate (IB)